 The witnesses in Acts chapter 6 are false witnesses who accuse Sha’ul of teaching against Torah.
 From this one verse, anyone who teaches that Yeshua abolished God’s commands or that Sha’ul taught against obeying Torah would be considered a false witness.

 A third nuance of pleroo means to ‘render full’ as in to fill to the top so that nothing shall be wanting, fill to the brim.
-It is making complete in every particular instance, to render perfect, to carry through to the end, accomplish, carry out some undertaking, bring to realization, to bring to pass and ratify.
+It is making complete every particular instance, to render perfect, to carry through to the end, accomplish, bring to realization, and to ratify.

 The spiritual meaning of ‘fulfill’ is to cause God’s will, as made know in Torah, to be obeyed as it should be thus bringing to ‘fulfillment’ God’s promises given through the prophets.